 - Sticky foods: Whole peanut butter globs and chunks of meat can be tricky for little mouths to manage.
 Opt for thinner consistencies or cut things into smaller pieces.

-A: Don’t stress!
+Don’t stress!
 Some babies take a little longer to warm up to the idea of self-feeding.
-Here are some tips to encourage exploration:
+Here are some tips to encourage exploration.

 - Let Them Lead with Their Hands: Start by letting your baby explore the food with their hands first.
 This helps them get familiar with the texture and shape before putting it in their mouth.